 American Express Blue Business Plus Credit Card

 With the Blue Business Plus card, spending $3,000 on qualified purchases in the first three months will earn you 15,000 bonus points.
-This card has no annual fee and offers an introductory 0% APR for the first 12 months, after which the APR is variable.
-It also offers 2x points on every purchase up to $50,000 per year and one point per dollar after.
+This card has no annual fee and offers an introductory 0% APR for the first 12 months, after which there is a APR.

 American Express Points Value: How Much Are Membership Rewards Points Worth?